gdabah/distorm/README.md

 diStorm3 is licensed under BSD!

 Installing diStorm3 -
-Clone repo locally and then 'python setup.py install' Or alternatively: 'python -m pip install distorm'
+Clone repo locally and then 'python setup.py install' or alternatively: 'python -m pip install distorm'.

 RTFM, the wiki has plenty of info.